Erotic spanking: Fetish wear

-A spank skirt or spanking skirt is a skirt that has an additional opening in back designed to expose the buttocks.
-While the name spank skirt suggests the intention that the wearer be spanked without removing or repositioning the skirt, this item may be worn for reasons other than spanking (for instance, exhibitionism.)
-Considered fetish wear, these kind of skirts are typically tight-fitting and made of fetishistic materials (such as leather, PVC or latex).
-Regardless of the gender of the wearer, spank skirts are usually considered female attire.
-The male gender role equivalent might be motorcycle chaps (a.k.a. "assless chaps").

 Self-spanking

 Self-spanking is the practice in which the individual spanks themselves, thus making the spankee and the spanker one and the same.
 This can occur for a number of reasons: the individual is experimenting with spanking; the individual may lack someone (who is willing and the spankee is comfortable with doing so) to give them a spanking; the individual spanks themselves during masturbation; the individual is a submissive in a BDSM relationship and is self-spanking on orders of the dominant partner.

 Psychology and prevalence

 A number of explanations have been put forward to account why an individual may enjoy erotic spanking, although there is almost certainly no universal explanation.
 Interest and gratification in spanking varies per the individual: an individual may gain gratification in spanking another and gain no gratification in being spanked themself; an individual may gain gratification in being spanked and gain no gratification in spanking another; an individual may gain gratification in both spanking another and being spanked themself.

 A scientific survey of 152 people who claimed to practice sadomasochism — of which spanking is a subset — categorised the origin of such interest to be either extrinsic (i.e. the interest originating from a source external to the person) or intrinsic (i.e. emerged naturally).
 22% of those surveyed reported origins that were categorised by researchers as extrinsic, such as parental discipline or being introduced to sadomasochism in adulthood by another.
 In contrast, 78% reported intrinsically having such an interest.
 Most commonly an intrinsic interest was reported to have emerged in either childhood or adolescence (though at such age the interest was not necessarily sexualised); a small sub-group reported that only in adulthood did they accept or acknowledge what they now recognise to be an intrinsic interest.
 The majority of those that reported an intrinsic interest were unable to explain the origin of such interest.

 From the same scientific survey as above, a third of testimonies reported enjoying receiving pain as to why they practiced sadomasochism; researchers noted that practitioners commonly stressed the difference between "bad" and "good" pain.
 Interpersonal power (either through giving or exchanging power) was also a commonly reported reason as to why people practice sadomasochism, and researchers noted that this taking place with a trusted partner was a recurring specified need.